Free Ain’t Free

 This exploitation is tacitly allowed by some people and misunderstood by most.
 Basically, information about a user’s behavior, feelings, interest, and relationships, or anything from one’s consciousness is worth something to someone on the internet.
 Mobile applications also have become free since people are addicted to free and stopped paying for it – this drove everyone, including small shops, to models with paid ads.
 Only 0.01% of mobile applications are making any money.
 Living on information, through ads, or failing.

-Security and privacy have been lately on the radar of journalists.
+Security and privacy have been lately on the radar of journalists, and are affected by socio-technological factors.
 Topic de jour is to bash Facebook, its founder, and others on using people’s information and violating one’s privacy; people forget that these services are not paid for – like, at all.
 And, these companies are worth billions of dollars with that model.
 Genius.

 We recently got a note from someone who complained that his/her favorite platform is not yet available on Eprivo; then I asked ”would you pay a bit more”?
 Silence followed.
 People want things but for free.
 21st century culture or addiction?
 Hmm…